 With less antioxidant protection, your mitochondria are more vulnerable to injury.
-And that can lead to increased risk of disease, including cancer.
+And that can lead to increased risk of disease.
 (39)

 Lab studies have shown that glyphosate-based herbicides can damage mitochondrial DNA in human lung and liver cells.
 The herbicide causes the collapse of mitochondrial membranes.
 And this signals the cells to self-destruct.
 (40, 41)

 The toxic effects on mitochondria are especially alarming when the doses are considered.
 Damage has been found at herbicide concentrations lower than typical exposures of workers.
 (40)

 Your heart beats rhythmically without you giving it any thought.
 Each pump is triggered by an electrical impulse.
 But glyphosate may interfere with that.
 (42)

 Animal tests suggest that a high dose of a glyphosate herbicide — which you could encounter in a poisoning accident — could cause electrical abnormalities.
 This results in arrhythmia, meaning your heart beats erratically.
 That can be life-threatening.
 (43)

 There’s evidence of the link between arrhythmia and glyphosate in people, too.